ivanantipin/chartpapa/articles/game_of_life_article.md

 * add here something about model development

-Lets draw some similiarities with corporate universe.
+I found it has some similiarities with corporate universe mechanics.

-Lets exclude rule #3 and assume that:
+Lets assume that:

-1. Alive cells are people with right incentives and qualification, who really likes those job and want to make a difference.
+1. Alive cells are good employees - people with right incentives and qualification, who really likes those job and want to make a difference.
-2. Dead cells are people who just carry on and do not care whether those work bringing any value or not, they just sit working hours and go home.
+2. Dead cells are bad employees - people who just carry on , do not care about what they do , sit working hours and go home etc

 Real life is not about black and white though, but lets take this definition as extreme - in the end all models are just rough approximation of reality.